Individuals are eligible for

 2. Go to “My Account” and click on “Tokens”.

-3. Enter the token (PUAN4U) and click on “Redeem Token”.
+3. Enter the token (POPU4U) and click on “Redeem Token”.

 After registration / activation you only need to be logged in with your user account to access the journal.

-For editorial queries and proposals, please contact the editor-in-chief,
+For editorial queries and proposals, please contact the managing editor,

-For review queries, please contact the review editors,
+For book review queries, please contact the book review editor,

 Articles for publication in

 Need support prior to submitting your manuscript?
 Make the process of preparing and submitting a manuscript easier with